ConvenientWoodworking/2025_Environmental_Data_AllSouls/README.md

-# data_Analysis_SM_2025
+# 2025 Environmental Data - All Souls Cathedral

-This repository contains scripts and data for analyzing temperature and humidity measurements collected by the St. Matthias sensors in 2025.
+This repository contains scripts and data for analyzing temperature and humidity measurements collected by the All Souls sensors in 2025.

 The main Streamlit application is `streamlit_app.py`.
 It loads measurement exports from the `data/` directory and provides interactive visualizations and summary statistics.